Go to content Go to main navigation More in this section

-Practising sex safety means protecting yourself from sexually transmitted infections (STI/STDs) and unplanned pregnancy.
+Practising sex safety means protecting yourself from sexually transmitted infections (STI/STDs) and unintended pregnancy.

 Part of sex safety is keeping up to date about safety practices.
 There are many tools and skills you can use to make sex safer, and these safety recommendations are frequently updated with new developments.